-- The information indicates that a site north of St. Thomas Moore School and south of Oakland Street was considered; however, St. Thomas Moore was not interested in selling the property. - A site was investigated at Seventh Street, between Cleveland Street and Indiana Street and it was determined that the site could not replace the existing site and would result in an additional residential neighborhood being impacted with a second substation site. - The applicant indicated that a site west of Fifth Street and south of Rapid City Regional Hospital was investigated.
+- The information indicates that a site north of St. Thomas Moore School and south of Oakland Street was considered; however, St. Thomas Moore was not interested in selling the property.
+The applicant has submitted an e-mail from the St. Thomas Moore School Superintendent Barb Honeycutt indicating that they would not be looking to sell any of the property. - A site was investigated at Seventh Street, between Cleveland Street and Indiana Street and it was determined that the site could not replace the existing site and would result in an additional residential neighborhood being impacted with a second substation site. - The applicant indicated that a site west of Fifth Street and south of Rapid City Regional Hospital was investigated.
 The information provided indicates that this alternative would require an upgrade to the Fifth Street site as well as the construction of a new substation.
-The information provided does not indicate why this is not an acceptable alternative. - The property across from McDonalds on Cleveland Street was looked at; however, as this is a storm water detention cell, it was not considered a viable option. - Reconstructing the Fifth Street substation on the existing property without expanding onto the existing residential lot was considered according to the information provided.
+The information provided does not indicate why this is not an acceptable alternative.
+The applicant has submitted an e-mail from Vern Osterloo indicating that the Rapid City Regional Hospital's Master Facility Plan utilizes all buildable property on their campus.

+- The property across from McDonalds on Cleveland Street was looked at; however, as this is a storm water detention cell, it was not considered a viable option. - Reconstructing the Fifth Street substation on the existing property without expanding onto the existing residential lot was considered according to the information provided.
 However, the applicant indicates that the existing site is not large enough to accommodate the additional required facilities. - The applicant has stated that the existing substation south of Catron Boulevard is "not practical" because of the distance to the load center.